AutoMQ/automq/README.md

 </table>

-> Tips: Apache Kafka Compatibility's definition is coming from this [blog](https://www.kai-waehner.de/blog/2021/05/09/kafka-api-de-facto-standard-event-streaming-like-amazon-s3-object-storage/).
+> [1] Apache Kafka Compatibility's definition is coming from this [blog](https://www.kai-waehner.de/blog/2021/05/09/kafka-api-de-facto-standard-event-streaming-like-amazon-s3-object-storage/).

-> [1] EBS Durability: On Azure, GCP, and Alibaba Cloud, Regional EBS replicas span multiple AZs.
+> [2] EBS Durability: On Azure, GCP, and Alibaba Cloud, Regional EBS replicas span multiple AZs.
 On AWS, ensure durability by double writing to EBS and S3 Express One Zone in different AZs.

 ## 🔶Why AutoMQ